-As a difficult decade ended, Congress chartered a commission to study the future of the NRO.
+As the 1990s were ending, Congress had chartered a commission to study the future of the NRO.
 The commission, chaired by Senator Robert Kerrey (D-Neb.) and Representative Porter Goss (R-Fl.), reported in November 2000 that the NRO was facing the challenge of supporting a growing number of users and missions with a budget that had not grown proportionately.
 The commission concluded that the NRO needed more funding to carry out its mission; a more effective means to prioritize its limited budget; and a new capability to do high priority, tight security projects, as it had in the 1960s.
+Those recommendations may have given the NRO the flexibility to direct the FIA program into a more successful outcome.